- Ethical theory

 - Mill's Progressive Principles (Oxford: Clarendon Press, 2013)

-In addition to several smaller projects in the history of ethics, I am working on two larger projects.
-One is a book project entitled Fairness, Responsibility, and Excuse that articulates and defends a fair opportunity conception of moral and criminal responsibility and applies it to issues of partial responsibility involving insanity and psychopathy, immaturity, addiction, provocation, and duress.
-When that project is under control, I expect to return to a long-term project entitled Self & Others that provides an historically informed discussion of issues about practical reason, personal identity, and the good; the demands of morality, especially the relation between partial and impartial demands; and the normativity of ethics.
+I continue to work on several article-length projects in the history of ethics, ethical theory, moral psychology, and jurisprudence.
+In addition, I am working on two larger projects.
+Fair Opportunity, Responsibility, and Excuse is located at the intersection of moral psychology and criminal jurisprudence.
+It articulates and defends a fair opportunity conception of moral and criminal responsibility and applies it to issues of partial responsibility involving insanity and psychopathy, immaturity, addiction, and provocation and crimes of passion.
+Self & Others is a long-term project at the intersection of ethical theory and history of ethics that engages issues about (a) practical reason, personal identity, and the good; (b) the demands of morality, especially the relation between partial and impartial demands; and (c) the normativity of ethics.
+It defends a perfectionist conception of the personal good, the importance of associational duties, and a rationalist conception of the authority of morality.